Jacalz/ghdstats/README.md

 # Ghdstats

 Ghdstats is a simple, but very fast, tool to fetch download counts from GitHub releases.
-You just give it a user, or a user and repository, and it gets all the necessary details.
+You just give it a user, or a user and repository, and it fetches all the necessary details for you.

 ## Usage